brigitte-bigi/WhakerPy/README.md

 * Can save as static files, and/or
 * Run locally with its HTTPD server and response "bakery" system.

 Not enough?
 Install <https://whakerexa.sf.net> too, an extension for WhakerPy.
-It includes useful CSS frameworks, JavaScripts, and Python classes for a stylized static or dynamic content.
+It includes useful CSS frameworks, and JavaScripts for a stylized static or dynamic content.

 ## License